BerryHLR/AI_agent_in_math/README.md

-GitHub Copilot Chat Assistant:

-I cannot push files directly from here.
-Below is a ready-to-use README.md you can paste into the repository root.
-I also included exact git commands to create/commit/push the file (or create a branch & PR).
-Paste the README content into README.md and run the commands shown after the file.

-README.md content:
----
 # AI Agent in Math

 A lightweight Python project demonstrating an AI agent designed to help solve, explain, and reason about mathematics problems.
 The repo includes the agent logic, a small web UI demo, and example scripts for experimentation.